Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between the heater control module and fuse F45 using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the heater control module and fuse F45 using the wiring diagrams.
+CHECK the system for proper operation.

-H33: CHECK THE CONTROL VOLTAGE IN THE HEATER CONTROL MODULE
+H33: CHECKING CONTROL VOLTAGE IN HEATER CONTROL MODULE

 Yes